 If you suffered an injury on a college campus or in a dorm room, contact Stephenson, Chávarri & Dawson, L.L.C. today, or call our law office at 504-523-6496.

-Yes, you should hire a local lawyer with an intimate understanding of where the injury occurred and how best to expedite the legal process, so the injured victim receives the justice and compensation owed to them by the responsible party.
+Yes, you should hire a local lawyer with an intimate understanding of where the injury occurred and how best to expedite the legal process.
+Hence, the injured victim receives the justice and compensation owed to them by the responsible party.

 Stabbing Spree in Vegas Leaves Multiple Dead and Injured